aviationphoto/Application-Presets/README.md

-# Presets-Solarized
+# Application-Presets
-Application presets based on the solarized color scheme by Ethan Schoonover (https://github.com/altercation/solarized)

-I used the same colors, but tweaked some of the application settings.
+My application presets.
+I've used the solarized color scheme by Ethan Schoonover (https://github.com/altercation/solarized), but tweaked some of the application settings.